feliximmanuel/feliximmanuel.github.io/sample_page.md

 ### 4. Grouping the "Countries" into Region

-There were around 42 unique entries in the country column and around 583 entries where unknow.
+There were 42 unique entries in the country column and around 583 entries where unknow.

 ```
 adt['country'].value_counts()